BahrainOfficial Name: Kingdom of Bahrain

 If an accident results in legal proceedings, both drivers may be prohibited from leaving the country until the matter is resolved.
 Please refer to our Road Safety page for more information.

 Public Transportation: Bahrain has a newly expanded public bus system that extends throughout most of the country.
-However, a car is still needed to access most locations.
+A car is still needed to access most locations.

 Taxis are available in Bahrain and are typically arranged by phone.
 Uber also operates in Bahrain.